 Watch the Panel:

-In this first edition of the #BulletAndDove panels, we discussed:
+In this first edition of the #BulletAndDove panels, we aimed to:

 - dive deeper to understand the contexts, stories, and realities on the ground of Palestine, Armenia, and Japan, while elaborating on peacebuilding and advocacy efforts led by #YWCAleaders.